Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

 to compute every combination of `i + j` where `i` is from `x` and `j` is from `y`.
-The key realization here is that what we want is simply to repeat each entry of `x` 3 times, to correspond to each entry of `y`, and respectively repeat each entry of `y` 3 times to correspond to each entry of `x`.
+The key realization here is that what we want is simply to repeat each entry of `x` 3 times, to correspond to each entry of `y`, and respectively repeat each entry of `y` 3 times, to correspond to each entry of `x`.
 And this is exactly the sort of thing broadcasting does!
 We only need to make the shapes of `x` and `y` match in such a way that the broadcasting will do that.
 Since we want both `x` and `y` to be repeated, we will need to